Edirom/Edirom-Online/README.md

 ## Get started

 Edirom Online is a web application written in XQuery and JavaScript, and designed for deployment in [eXist-db].
-Please make sure, the software is still under high development and has to be seen as beta software.
+Please be aware, the software is still under high development and has to be seen as beta software.

 ### Cloning this repository

-Since this repository uses submodules for e.g. fonts, it is necessary to clone the repository with the recursive addition.
+Since this repository uses submodules for e.g. fonts, it is necessary to clone the repository recursively.

 ```bash
 git clone --recursive <project url>